The Art Center

 Come make cards with us every

-The Art Center opened a new building in October of 2004
+The Art Center opened in this location in October of 2004

 as a neighbor to Window on the Plains Museum.